 Sociology

 Sociology is a discipline concerned with the explanation of social life and human behaviour of all kinds.
 It equips students with the skills to understand the nature of contemporary society, ranging from the global (including power and politics, conflict and peace processes, security, the digital world, climate change, racism and social justice) to individual experiences (such as the body, intimacy, emotions, identity, beliefs and mental health).
 Through theoretical tools and methodological techniques, Sociology at Queen’s provides students with a unique way of interacting with the world as critical and engaged citizens.
-Our staff are internationally recognized academics in key sociological specialisms, including political sociology, violence and peace, protest movements, religion, migration, and health and well-being.
+Our staff are internationally recognized academics in key sociological specialisms, including violence and peace, protest movements, religion, family, migration, ethnicity, norms, emotions and politics.

 Over 88% of research submitted by colleagues from Criminology, Social Policy, Sociology and Social Work to the Social Policy and Social Work Unit of Assessment (UoA) was judged to be World Leading or Internationally Excellent.
 An endorsement of the quality of our research and its impacts in areas such as the penal system, mental health and trauma; work once again achieved through work undertaken in partnership with the health, social care and criminal justice sectors.
 We are delighted that Social Work and Social Policy (including Sociology and Criminology) has been ranked at 12th in the UK (Times Higher Education Social Work and Social Policy UoA table).